 Unsweetened iced teas contain no sugar or artificial sweeteners.
 They can be quite bitter to the taste, especially black iced teas.
 They typically don’t have any calories and are a healthy choice, especially if you’re diabetic.

 Sweetened iced teas are sweetened with sugar or cane sugar.
 Other forms of sweeteners include honey or stevia.
-Sweetened iced teas have more calories than unsweetened varieties, unless sweetened by stevia or artificial sweeteners like aspartame, both sugar-free, zero-calorie alternatives.
+Sweetened iced teas have more calories than unsweetened varieties, unless they are sweetened by stevia or artificial sweeteners like aspartame, which are both sugar-free, zero-calorie alternatives.

 Flavored iced teas run the gamut of flavors, including lemon, mint, blackberry, and pretty much any fruit flavor you can imagine.
 Often these are syrup-based flavorings, so check the label’s sugar content if you’re watching your carb or sugar intake.